rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

-Infinitive forms of the three renditions of the infinitive ‘to take’ in (1) demonstrate word forms that, according to MW, would encompass most dialect variation of today, from the Shoksha areas of the west where the verb has a %ź% in its stem, to the *-mks* translative infinitive of certain Alatyr' subdialects, and finally to the form familiar from the literary standard sajems ‘to take’.
+Infinitive forms of the three renditions of the infinitive ‘to take’ in (1) demonstrate word forms that, according to MW, would encompass most dialect variation of today, from the Shoksha areas of the west where the verb has a *-ź-* in its stem, to the *-mks* translative infinitive of certain Alatyr' subdialects, and finally to the form familiar from the literary standard sajems ‘to take’.
 The conjugation forms in (2), according to dialect variation shown by Keresztes (1999: 214) would appear to represent language variant